← Back to Blog

 Why Robokiller Users Are Cancelling in 2026 (And What to Look For in an Alternative)

 Robokiller was one of the most-recommended spam call blockers on Android and iOS for years.
 In 2026, something changed.
 App Store and Play Store reviews from the past 12 months show a consistent pattern: users are cancelling, and they're citing the same three reasons.
-If you're looking for a Robokiller alternative, here's what actually changed — and what to look for in a replacement.
+If looking for a Robokiller alternative, here's what actually changed — and what to look for in a replacement.

-What Changed With Robokiller in 2025–2026
+What changed with Robokiller in 2025–2026?

 The Price Transparency Problem